Amount borrowed

 👉 Total interest increases noticeably

 This demonstrates why experimenting with terms is so important — and why the calculator is so valuable.
-Once you find a repayment plan that fits your lifestyle, you can easily apply for a personal loan.
+Once you find a repayment plan that fits your lifestyle, you can easily apply for a loan.

 Loan Types Supported by This Calculator